ashwinv1184/FPGA-VSD-Projects/README.md

 # Summary:
 The verilog code has the control to implement the RGB LED, it also implements an UART transmitter.
 It has an internal oscillator to have the control flow of clock signals to the Board.
 There are four output wires which show us the output of our programming, One input wire provides the system clock signal that controls the board's timing.
 This module contains the three main internal components:

-1) Internal Oscillator (SB_HFOSC) instantiation - Stablises internal clock signal
+1) i) Internal Oscillator (SB_HFOSC) instantiation - Stablises
+internal clock signal

-2) Frequency counter logic driven by the internal oscillator
+ii) Frequency counter logic driven by the internal oscillator

-3) RGB LED driver instantiation with defined current parameters
+iii) RGB LED driver instantiation with defined current parameters

-4) Pin mappings from the PCF file:
+2) Pin mappings from the PCF file:

 led_red--> Pin 39